The committee responsible for RCN’s professional work

 Member for East Midlands region, January 2018 - December 2019

 Simon is a consultant nurse with a clinical background in primary, community and urgent healthcare.
 He has worked in clinical, academic and leadership roles in the UK and New Zealand.
 Simon is a member of the STP workforce programme team for Nottinghamshire, leading on the ACP strategy, and is a member of the NHS England integrated urgent care steering group.
+He is an Honorary Assistant Professor at the University of Nottingham School of Health Sciences.

 Member for Northern Ireland, January 2018 - December 2019